Eagle Newspapers (Oregon): Expansion (1968 to 2004)

 Elmo Smith died in 1968 and the company was inherited by his son Denny Smith.
 At the time he worked as a pilot for Pan American Airlines and had served as a jet fighter pilot in the Vietnam War.
 Revenue then was $500,000 annually.
 The new owner set a goal of buying 10 newspapers as a way to cut overall costs through consolidation and to create more opportunities for employees to advance.
 Smith, in most cases, would buy papers on a 10-year contract for amounts ranging from the annual gross of sales to 1.3 times that amount.
 BME purchased the Central Oregonian in 1969.
 A year later the company moved its headquarters in 1970 from Dallas to Salem after a gas leak led to an explosion that destroyed its printing plant.
 The Eagle Web Press in Salem was completed in 1971.

 The company acquired the Independence Enterprise-Herald and the Woodburn Independent in 1971, the Canby Herald in 1972 and Goldendale Sentinel in 1974.'
 BME purchased the Polk Sun of Monmouth in 1975 from Frank Parchman, and then merged it with the Independence Enterprise-Herald to form the Sun-Enterprise.
-Smith did this because the Sun was loosing $1,800 a month.
+Smith did this because the Sun was losing $1,800 a month.
 A year later BME merged operations with the owners of the North Willamette News of Aurora in 1976.
 The deal included the Molalla Pioneer and Wilsonville News along combing the operations of BME-owned newspapers Canby Herald and Woodburn Independent.
 In 1978, BME purchased the Sheridan Sun and Lake Oswego Review.

 The company's name was shortened to Eagle Newspapers, Inc. in 1979 when it merged with newspaper publishing companies in Hood River and Hermiston.
 The new group comprised 16 papers with a total circulation of 55,286.
 Annual revenue at that time was $7 million and 361 employees were on the payroll.
 Eagle pooled resources with G. M. "Jerry" Reed, who owned the Hermiston Herald and Heppner Gazette-Times in a stock-for-stock exchange along with Dick Nafsinger, who owned the remaining shares in Hood River News which had been operating as a subsidiary of Eagle.
 The Hood River chain also owned The Dalles Reminder, the Goldendale Sentinel and White Salmon Enterprise.
 That same year Eagle launched the free weekly Tualatin Valley Observer, which ceased after three years.
 A few months later Reed sold off the Gazette-Times.
 In 1980, Eagle obtained ownership of the Camas-Washougal Post-Record through a merger.